emqxarchive/emqx-enterprise-docs-en/auth.rst

 Design of MQTT Auth
 --------------------

 EMQ X utilizes plugins to provide various Authentication mechanism.
-EMQ X supports username / password, ClientID and anonymous Auth.
-It also supports Auth integration with MySQL, PostgreSQL, Redis, MongoDB, HTTP and LDAP.
+EMQ X supports username / password, ClientID and anonymous authentication.
+It also supports Auth integration with MySQL, PostgreSQL, Redis, MongoDB, HTTP, OpenLDAP and JWT.

 Anonymous Auth is enabled by default.
 An Auth chain can be built of multiple Auth plugins: